aintnorest/wargame/characterCreation.md

 ### Ability Actions
 Special traits that grant unique advantages.
 Each can be purchased once unless specified.

+- For abilities that grant bonuses, bonuses only last until start of model's next activation

 **Abilities**
 | Ability               | Description                                           | Cost |
 |:----------------------|:------------------------------------------------------|:-----|